inextvir/ESR_training/README.md

-All necessary data to run the exercise are here .
+All necessary data to run the exercise are [here](https://drive.google.com/drive/folders/12Sm4yrxmfijsH8iCwPCnWAKNO0B1lfv5?usp=sharing).
 You should decompress the file in the directory that you want to use for the analysis.